 - Granted interviews on TV, radio and newspaper publications, and testified in favor of, and in opposition to, numerous bills in the Ohio General Assembly.

-Members and partners wanted
+Members and Partners

 - Advocates needed to support and promote rational sexual offense laws.